manusimidt/py-xbrl/README.md

 [![PyPI download month](https://img.shields.io/pypi/dm/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

+> #### DISCLAIMER - BETA PHASE
+> This xbrl-parser is currently in a beta phase.
+Each new release can introduce breaking changes.
+>

 This is the documentation for the XBRL Parser.
 The XBRL Parser consists of 3 Modules.
 The Instance Document module, the Taxonomy-Schema module and the Linkbase module.